zeromq/gitdown/README.txt

 Installation in Cygwin
 ----------------------

-    # install apt-cyg - cygwin package manager
+Install apt-cyg - cygwin package manager:

       lynx -source rawgit.com/transcode-open/apt-cyg/master/apt-cyg > apt-cyg
       install apt-cyg /bin

-    # install ImageMagick
+Install ImageMagick:

       apt-cyg install ImageMagick

-    # install Java JDK
-      download from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html), then restart your PC for the env vars to reflect
+Download and install Java JDK from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html), then restart your PC for the env vars to reflect

-    # copy the binaries to /usr/local/bin
+Copy the binaries to /usr/local/bin:

       cp bin/* to /usr/local/bin

-    # add this to your ~/.bash_profile
+Add this to your ~/.bash_profile:

       export PERLLIB=$PATH

 How it Works